 You might call Greater Palm Springs a geological wonder, with date palm-filled valleys, rock formations, mountains and oasis springs.
 Get a full lay of the land on the Palm Springs Aerial Tramway, which launches you up 4 kilometers to Mountain Station summit.
 Ride a hot air balloon over the oasis.
 Head to Joshua Tree National Park and explore 200,000 hectares of wilderness by rock climbing or on a naturalist-guided Jeep tour.
 At The Living Desert, a zoo and botanical garden, see desert tortoises and Mexican wolves, as well as native flora.
 Golf to your heart’s content – Greater Palm Springs is known as the “Golf Capital of the West” – or try FootGolf, which combines soccer with golf.
-Visit the BMW Performance Driving School West (only one of two in the U.S.) and hit the test track for an adrenaline-filled experience like no other.
+Visit the BMW Performance Driving School West (only one of three in the USA) and hit the test track for an adrenaline-filled experience like no other.

 Refined Cultural Gems

 As much a free spirit as it is a bastion of Old Hollywood glamour, Greater Palms Springs’ character is easy to fall in love with.
 If it’s art you’re after, dip into the galleries along Palm Canyon Drive.
 Take a Palm Springs Modern Tour to see the area’s midcentury modern architecture (there’s more here per hectare than any other place in the world).
 Tour Sunnylands Center & Gardens, a large midcentury modern estate on a golf course, where world dignitaries and presidents meet.
 To round out your education in all-things-modernist, visit the Palm Springs Art Museum.